 March of the Living changes lives, perceptions and behaviours.

-Since the participation of the first Australian delegation to March of the Living, in 2001, over 1000 Year 11 Students, 400 Adults and 200 Staff (Survivors, Educators, Madrichim and support staff) have participated in this life changing experience – “A Journey For A Lifetime”.
+Since the participation of the first Australian delegation to March of the Living in 2001, over 1500 Year 11 Students, 500 Adults and Young Adults and 200 Staff (Survivors, Educators, Madrichim and other support personnel) have experienced this very meaningful and profound life-affirming journey.

 According to objective third-party studies, the long-term effect of this immersive educational program, where participants ‘go where history books can’t’, has been significant in terms of its impact on both Jewish and non-Jewish participants alike.
 All participants return with a deeper and broader understanding of the Holocaust and its teachings, with a better understanding of Israel, and with a greater intent to further their involvement in community and social justice activities, with an emphasis on combatting prejudice and hatred of every kind.
 Additionally, Jewish participants also show a greater commitment to Israel, a strengthening of their Jewish identity and a definite growth in their propensity to becoming more involved in their local Jewish and broader communities.

 The fight against Antisemitism and the ongoing battle against Holocaust denial and trivialisation are one of the central objectives of March of the Living.

 “We were convinced antisemitism perished here [in Auschwitz-Birkenau].
 Antisemitism did not perish here.
 Its victims perished here,” said Elie Wiesel on Yom HaShoah 1990 during the International March of the Living in Poland.